 From there the rivalry only continued to intensify.
 The Redskins' dominance in the 1980s and early 1990s was countered by the Cowboys' own run of success in the mid-1990s.
 But the team's overall records and championships ceased to matter when they played each other.
 Regardless of narratives and reputations, the Redskins and Cowboys squared up with the same passion and stakes that accompany most playoff games.
 The battles were fierce and the hatred real.

-As the Redskins welcome in the Cowboys to FedExField for the 2018 season and begin another chapter in this rivalry, here's a look back at some of the most memorable games from the teams' extensive anthology of matchups.
+As the Redskins welcome in the Cowboys to FedExField for the 2016 season and begin a new chapter in this rivalry, here's a look back at some of the most memorable games from the teams' extensive anthology of matchups.

 October 9, 1960, Redskins win 26-14